 The IPMT function has been introduced in Excel 2007 version and available for all versions after that.

-How to Use The IPMT Function in Excel: 8 Examples
+How to Use the IPMT Function in Excel: 8 Examples

-Here, we have used the following table for demonstrating the applications of the IPMT function in Excel.
+We’ll use the following table for demonstrating the applications of the IPMT function in Excel.

-➤Select the output cell E5
+- Select the output cell E5.

 =IPMT(C5,1,D5,B5)